VicoPico/Testhub/README.md

 - Every request is associated with a request context containing organization and user information
 - API keys belong to an organization and optionally a specific user
-- All protected routes require authentication via the `x-api-key` header
+- All protected routes require authentication via session cookie or `x-api-key`
 - Projects and runs are always resolved within the authenticated organization
 - Cross-organization access is prevented by design
 - Non-owned resources return 404 to avoid information leakage